Climate Change and Energy Management

 - Ensure regulatory compliance.

-This is the third year the Region has submitted an Energy Consumption and Greenhouse Gas Emission's Report.
-The 2014-2019 Energy Conservation and Demand Management Plan builds on Peel's previous energy plans.
+This is the fourth year the Region has submitted an Energy Consumption and Greenhouse Gas Emission's Report.
+The 2019-2024 Energy Conservation and Demand Management Plan builds on Peel's previous energy plans.

 We're well on our way in implementing our Energy and Environment Sustainability Strategy.
 Staff will continue to focus on reducing GHG emissions, sustainable energy procurement, and maintaining regulatory compliance.
 Working together with departments across the Region, we're on a path toward achieving our GHG reduction goals, helping to ensure that Peel is sustainable community now and into the future.